You can have my Andre Nortons when you pry them from my cold dead fingers, & other lessons of moving

 Before we knew where we were moving to, we decided to use this opportunity to cull some of the collection.
 This would have been an absolute necessity if we were moving to a smaller place, but we also knew it was a good idea.
 There are always books that you realize you’re never going to read again, for instance, that have stayed on the shelf for years through inertia.

 I had done most of the book packing until recently.
-Deciding which books to definitely keep, and setting others aside from my hubby to review.
-If he didn’t want to keep it, either, then we had to decide whether the book would go the the charity we’ve been shipping many to (Books Through Bars), or elsewhere.
-The first several shelves I did were a bit difficult, as I had hem and haw over half the books before deciding.
+Deciding which books to definitely keep, and setting others aside for my hubby to review.
+If he didn’t want to keep it, either, then we had to decide whether the book would go to the charity we’ve been shipping many to (Books Through Bars), or elsewhere.
+The first several shelves I did were a bit difficult, as I would hem and haw over half the books before deciding.
 But after a while (and having carried enough boxes of books to start appreciate just how much heavy toting was going to be involved in keeping all those books) I got faster at making the decision.

 I didn’t quite realize I had done this until last weekend.
 My husband had recovered enough from the surgery that he was able to stand for longer periods, so he was going through bookcases in one room while I was working in another.
 And he keep interrupting me to show me a few books that he was dithering over.

 I realized that he was earlier in the process than I was, but also that he was thinking of it differently.
 It was like he thought we had to reach a consensus on books as we went along.
 So I explained how I’d gotten to the point where I look at the book, and if I feel an immediate, “Yes, we’re keeping this!”
 I put it in the box.
 If not, I put it in the pile for my husband.
 And that’s it.
-I wasn’t holding up packing he current box in front of me until we’d made a decision.
+I wasn’t holding up packing the current box in front of me until we’d made a decision.
 My idea was, as long as one of us wanted to keep it, that was good enough.
 I didn’t need to agree with every book he wanted to keep, nor did he have to agree with mine.
 “You can tell me I have to come look at the pile when you’re done.”

 I did confess a couple of my other rules, though.
 One of which inspired the title of this post: “Even if I don’t remember the book, if Andre Norton wrote it, we’re keeping it.”
 She’s just one of those authors whose books really moved me when I was young, and every time I’ve gone back and re-read one, I’ve loved it all over again.
 There are other authors in that category, but only a few.